usaid-cs/yesterday-i-learned/random.md

 1. When GDPR (General Data Protection Regulation) came around, [Facebook just moved its users from Facebook Ireland to Facebook US, where EU laws don't apply](https://www.theguardian.com/technology/2018/apr/19/facebook-moves-15bn-users-out-of-reach-of-new-european-privacy-law).
 1. Each "capsule" of the London Eye looks like a chicken testis.
 1. The Dolly Zoom can only be achieved by the camera also moving back and forth.
 [People (also) tend to look better in telephoto because their faces aren't stretched by the wider lens.](https://www.youtube.com/watch?v=u5JBlwlnJX0)
-1. Naomi is Ruth's mother in law in the bible.
-One of the things she said was "Do not call me Naomi, call me Mara, ..."
 1. There is no reason to pre-order anything that cannot run out, including online games, and especially online games with DLCs.
 1. Parmesan cheese is *imitation* [parmigiano-reggiano cheese](https://en.wikipedia.org/wiki/Parmigiano-Reggiano).
 Even the Italians rhyme parmesan with partisan (if either word gets to them).
 That makes pronouncing it as "Parma-john" even more pretentious than it was once thought to be.
 1. [Kanye West never beat a wheelchair basketball team](https://www.snopes.com/fact-check/ball-bearing/) in 2014.